kubevela/kubevela.github.io/versioned_docs/version-v1.5/tutorials/multi-env.md

 ---
-title: Delivery across Multi Environments
+title: Deploy across Multi Environments
 ---

 Environments represent your deployment targets logically (QA, Prod, etc).
 You can add the same Environment to as many Targets as you need.